Cristiano Leone: Artistic direction

+RADIX III deals with highly topical issues, such as the abuse of power, the boundary between consent and refusal, the entanglement of desire, domestic violence, rape, and kidnapping, as well as artistic representations of those themes throughout the centuries.

+RADIX III was presented at the Auditorium Parco della Musica Ennio Morricone as part of the dance festival Equilibrio.

 In July 2022, Cristiano Leone acted as playwright and curator of the experimental exhibition Animal Lexicon by the multimedia artist Yuval Avital.
 This exhibition, created as part of the 2022 Bestiary of the Earth project for the Reggio Parma Festival, in collaboration with Parma’s Teatro Due, blends visual and performance art with theater.

+In February 2023, Animal Lexicon appeared in a new and surprising form, comprising installations and performance at the Baths of Caracalla.
+As the second chapter of this artistic project, entitled Mysterion, it was conceived as a celebration of the underground areas of that vast monumental complex and its ancient Mithraeum, which, after many centuries, again welcomed the ritualism of the cult of Mithras, though in a contemporary mode.

+Defined as “a journey into the abyss of the most emotional, instinctive and animalistic sphere of the human being”, the project proved a success with both the public and critics.

+On 15 April 2024, the Water Mirror at the Baths of Caracalla was inaugurated, a project conceived by Cristiano Leone in collaboration with architect Hannes Peer and in dialogue with the site's director.
+This permanent installation marked the return of water to the ancient Roman baths after approximately 1,500 years, transforming the space into a dynamic platform for cultural events.
+The Water Mirror not only enhances the visual grandeur of the ruins by reflecting their monumental architecture but also serves as a stage for performances, conferences, and artistic events.
+Its inaugural event featured a performance of "Rhapsody in Blue" by Aterballetto Danza sull’Acqua, celebrating the fusion of historical heritage with contemporary art.
+This project exemplifies Leone's commitment to revitalizing historical sites through innovative, performative installations, as discussed in his book, Atlas of Performing Culture (Rizzoli New York).

 European engagement

 He co-authored an open letter to Angela Merkel, François Hollande and Matteo Renzi on the importance of cultural and youth policies to rebuild a European identity, alongside Wim Wenders, Felipe González, and other intellectuals.
 The tribune was published in Libération, Die Welt and La Repubblica.

 During the debate on the topic "Europe, Security and Reforms", he spoke at the Italian Chamber of Deputies on 27 September 2017.

 For the Institute for International Political Studies (ISPI) he wrote an open call to create a large-scale Italian festival aimed to promote the dialogue between contemporary creation and historical heritage.